 |Named in honor of Ken Layden, a 1980 graduate of St. Edward High School, the Layden Entrepreneurship Program was founded in 2008 with the goal of promoting entrepreneurial competencies in the young men of St. Edward High School.
 The course is built upon a framework provided by the Ewing Marion Kauffman Foundation, Planning The Entrepreneurial Venture, and is supplemented by guest instructors from the St. Edward community and the Greater Cleveland area.
 The Layden Prize is an endowed scholarship providing $20,000 or more to winners of the annual business planning competition, the culmination of the entrepreneurship course.

-Students meet 20 evenings from October through March, with most class sessions presented by a guest expert the field.
+Students meet with the teacher and guest experts in the business community.
 Students learn in class, online, and independently, developing their communication skills in the practice of entrepreneurial thinking and business planning.
 Mentorship by volunteers from alumni and local business communities is an essential component of the course.
 Students compete in teams of two for the Layden Prize.

 - Instill in students an appreciation for entrepreneurship as a business strategy, lifestyle, and worldview

 - Engage students in real-world problems of practice through the business planning process

 - Inspire student leadership and teamwork in a competitive environment

 - Develop ethical and moral decision making skills in future leaders of society